-- For chipping? - For burning? (only with prior written approval from Council) - Disposing of materials that cannot be diverted? - □ Include an environmental monitoring programme?
-Are there sample debris monitor reports? - □ Have a site closure plan?

-Whether the locality will contract out operation of the DMS?
-If so, are there clear contracting terms on proper management of the site?

-Private property demolition and debris removal

-Does your plan address the following?

-- Authority and processes for private property debris removal including condemnation criteria and procedures?
+For burning? (only with prior written approval from Council) Disposing of materials that cannot be diverted?
+Include an environmental monitoring programme?
+Are there sample debris monitor reports?
+Have a site closure plan? ner the locality will contract out operation of the DMS?
+If so, are there clear acting terms on proper management of the site?
+Priva te prop perty demolition and debris removal Does your pl an address the following? rity and processes for private property debris removal including condemnation a and procedures?
 Does it include?

-- □ Legal documentation

-- Demolition permitting

-- □ Inspection authority

-- Hazardous waste

-Contracting

-- Identify at least two pre-qualified debris management contractors? - Document how the contractor list was obtained including the solicitation of contractors with qualification requirements? - Maximize recycling, composting, and other diversion from disposal in the contract throughout all stages of debris management? - Provide incentives for contractors to separate debris for diversion?

-Communication and public information

-Address the dissemination of information to the general public and media?
+Legal documentation Demolition permitting Inspection authority Hazardous waste Conti racting Does your pl an do the following?
+Identif y at least two pre-qualified debris management contractors? ment how the contractor list was obtained including the solicitation of actors with qualification requirements? nize recycling, composting, and other diversion from disposal in the contract phout all stages of debris management?
+Provid le incentives for contractors to separate debris for diversion?
+Com munica tion and public information Does your pl an do the following?
+Addre ss the dissemination of information to the general public and media?

+• For chipping?
-- Identify and outline alternative communication methods that can be used? - Include pre-scripted information (e.g., flyers explaining collection and separation procedures, emergency contact information, etc)

-Funding, reimbursement, monitoring and record keeping

-- Outline funding mechanisms for debris management? - Include monitoring and support procedures and forms?

-- Outline funding mechanisms for debris management? - Include monitoring and support procedures and forms?
+Identify and outline alternative communication methods that can be used?
+Include pre-scripted information (e.g., flyers explaining collection and separation procedures, emergency contact information, etc) Fund ing, reimbursement, monitoring and record keeping Does your plan do the following?
+Outline funding mechanisms for debris management?
+Include monitoring and support procedures and forms?
+Does your plan do the following?
+Outline funding mechanisms for debris management?
+Include monitoring and support procedures and forms?